abhiamishra/abhiamishra/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ggshakeR and an exciting new project (revealed soon!)
+- 🔭 I’m currently working on an exciting new project (revealed soon!)
 - 🌱 I’m currently learning machine learning and artifical intelligence
-- 👯 I’m looking to collaborate on data, football, and machine learning
+- 👯 I’m looking to collaborate on data, backend developement, and machine learning
 - 🤔 I’m looking for help with ggshakeR!
 If you know R, let me know!
 - 💬 Ask me about football, data, and music!
 - 📫 How to reach me: abhiamishra0@gmail.com